Founders of modern floatation

 Lee and Glenn Perry were responsible for bringing floatation to the wider world.
 They worked closely with the father of floatation, Dr. John Lilly, who invented the float tank back in the 1950s.

 Special thanks to Lee and Glenn for letting us use this beautiful image!

-Through a series of lucky coincidences – if you believe in such things – we had the chance to hang out with Lee and Glenn at their home in Grass Valley, California last year.
-Samadhi Tank Company is in a beautiful place, with wild deer roaming through the quiet countryside, and nestled among like-minded neighbours.
+Through a series of lucky coincidences (if you believe in such things), we had the chance to hang out with Lee and Glenn at their home in Grass Valley, California in 2016.
+Samadhi Tank Company is based in a beautiful rural idyll.
+There are wild deer roaming through the quiet countryside, and it is nestled among like-minded neighbours.

-Glenn spoke eloquently about the value of floating as he sees it, and you can hear him here:
+Glenn spoke eloquently about the value of floating for calming the inner chatter.
+You can hear him here:

 If you’d like to read more about the history of floatation, please continue here